DATAMATH CALCULATOR MUSEUM

-Even the printed circuit boards (PCB's) of the two sibblings manufactured in Taiwan differ completely.
+Even the printed circuit boards (PCB's) of the two siblings manufactured in Taiwan differ completely.
 Inventec Corporation placed both Integrated Circuits (IC's) on one side, Compal Electronics used both sides of the PCB.

 To make the story more confusing Texas Instruments decided to shift the production of the slanted calculators during the year 1986 back to US and Italy (European market).
 Don't miss the US manufactured TI-55 III and the Italian TI-55 III.